geoserver/geoserver.github.io/_posts/2026-08-14-geoserver-2-28-5-released.md

 This release addresses security vulnerabilities and is an urgent update for production systems.

-* [GHSA-mqjf-5f49-2fjh](https://github.com/geotools/geotools/security/advisories/GHSA-mqjf-5f49-2fjh) Unauthenticated SQL injection in the `jsonArrayContains` filter function against PostGIS layers (High)
+* [CVE-2026-76904](https://github.com/geoserver/geoserver/security/advisories/GHSA-jvpx-6qxg-whgc) Unauthenticated PostGIS SQL injection in the jsonArrayContains filter function (Critical)

-  This releases includes the GeoTools 35.1 resolution of the above SQL Injection vulnerability that: requires a Text or JSON column; affects PostGIS 12 and up.
+  This releases addresses the GeoTools [CVE-2026-76904](https://github.com/geotools/geotools/security/advisories/GHSA-mqjf-5f49-2fjh) SQL Injection vulnerability that: requires a Text or JSON column; affects PostGIS 12 and up.

   We would like to thank those who reported the problem following our coordinated vulnerability disclosure policy; unfortunately the issue was subject to public disclosure prior to our intended release schedule.
-  This post will be updated with an official CVE number when one is available.

 The use of the CVE system allows the GeoServer team to reach a wider audience than blog posts.
 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.